From the Maplewood-South Orange Book Festival:

 Last year’s festival drew over 2,000 devoted book lovers, and including appearances by Met announcer Keith Hernandez, Anna Quindlen and Tayari Jones.
 “I am happy we are able to bring major authors like Anna, David and Tayari to the SOMA community last year,” Lasner said, “and I hope to have an even bigger and better festival this year.”

-Except for the Eve Ensler library benefit and the event with Ron Darling, the Festival is FREE of charge and open to the public.
+Except for the Eve Ensler library benefit, the Festival is FREE of charge and open to the public.

 For more information, contact Robert Lasner at firstname.lastname@example.org, or check us at www.mapsobookfest.org or on Facebook at https://www.facebook.com/MaplewoodSouthOrangeBookFestival/